 I’ve been using Envoy for quite a while now, since v1 of the xDS APIs.
 Recently I was able to contribute back to their go-control-plane repository which, if you’re not familiar, is their open-source implementation of a control plane that adheres to their predefined xDS discovery spec.

-As an active user of this repository, I was quite satisfied with how it performed, as well as the functionality it gave to me as an end-user when bringing it into our own control plane at Greymatter.io.
-But the more I became familiar with the code the more I wanted to improve it and give back to the community.
-After all, a change made upstream is a change inherited by everyone, so why patch logic in your closed source implementation and hold the goods to yourself!
+As an active user of this repository, I found its performance satisfying and appreciated the functionality it provided when integrated into our control plane at Greymatter.io.
+However, the more I familiarized myself with the code, the more I wanted to improve it and give back to the community.
+After all, a change made upstream benefits everyone, so why patch logic in a closed source implementation and keep the improvements to yourself?

 One thing my co-worker and I noted when we first brought the project in was an overload of logging in the console from go-control-plane.
 There weren’t any levels so we couldn’t apply our own logging mechanism without having to overload go-control-planes exposed interface.
 Originally, something like this existed: